thuyencode/thuyencode.github.io/_posts/2026-06-06-rewrite-react-ui-component-to-solidjs.md

 polymorphism with the `as` prop [^2].
 Ark UI has a documentation about composition with the `asChild` prop [^3].
 Worth a read!

-If you want to implement the `as` prop yourself and feel like a senior, read this!
+If you want to implement the `as` prop yourself and feel like a senior, follow me in the next step.

-### Step 1: Define the polymorphic props type
+### Step 4: Define the polymorphic props type

 Let's replace `ButtonStyleProps` with `BaseButtonProps`.
 It takes a type argument named `T` extending `ValidComponent`. `ValidComponent`'s